OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 }
 ```

-In order to open the links we will use the Notes app, write https://t.me/addstickers/radare (got from some quick Internet research) and open it.
+In order to open the links we will also use the Notes app, write https://t.me/addstickers/radare (got from some quick Internet research) and open it.

 ![Add Stickers](Images/Chapters/0x06h/telegram_add_stickers_universal_link.png)